New +s directory permissions lead to failing is_file() in template path resolution

 I think something has changed in the updater process of the install tool, and now is_file() usages are breaking here and there.

-#4 Updated by Claus Due almost 2 years ago
+#4 Updated by Claus Due over 2 years ago

 If you tested that script on CLI it may still not have the same umask as the httpd user.
 You'd have to run it through a php script your httpd serves to confirm the umask.
 I could spot nothing in the CoreUpdateService that would set +s so I have to assume this is your httpd, possibly inherited from parent dir(s).

-#5 Updated by Gregor Favre almost 2 years ago
+#5 Updated by Gregor Favre over 2 years ago

 I tested the unpack command directly over httpd, and the persmissions are then set correctly (drwxr-xr-x).
 Only when I unpack the sources over the install tool, the permissions are set wrong (drwxr-sr-x).
 I also haven't seen some chmodding in the said service class.